anhdhbn/telebit-relay/README.md

-We created this for anyone to use on their own server or VPS, but those generally cost $5 - $20 / month and so it's probably cheaper to purchase data transfer (which we supply, obviously), which is only $1/month for most people.
+We created this for anyone to use on their own server or VPS, but those generally cost $5 - $20 / month and so it's probably cheaper to purchase data transfer, which is only $1/month for most people.

+In keeping with our no lock-in policy, we release a version of the server for anyone to use independently.

 TODO show how to do on